Conflicts in time

 Studies on conflicts in the job

-A study by CPP on workplace conflicts showed 2008 that American employees spend 2,8 hours a week with workplace conflicts.
-That costs the Company 359 billions of dollars paid working hours, assuming an average hourly pay of 17,96 US dollars.
+A 2008 study by CPP of conflict in the workplace showed that American employees spend 2,8 hours a week dealing with conflict in the workplace.
+That costs them Company 359 billions of dollars paid working hours, assuming an average hourly pay of 17,96 US dollars.
 Expressed in hours, the 385 equals to millions of working days.

-In its Conflict Cost Study II, 2012 showed KPMG Germany that conflicts in German companies cause costs from 60.000 to 3 million euros per year.
-So tangible reasons to deal with the issue of dispute and conflict even under the aspect of efficiency and productivity.
-How do you solve conflicts or make sure that they do not even arise?
+In 2012, KPMG Germany demonstrated in its Conflict Cost Study II that cases of conflict in German companies cost between 60.000 and 3 million euros per year.
+So there are solid reasons to deal with the issue of dispute and conflict from the point of view of efficiency and productivity.
+How do you resolve conflicts or ensure that they do not arise in the first place?

 The emotions are thwarting our calculations